-E-safety is a hugely important issue both in school and at home.
+Online Safety is a hugely important issue both in school and at home.
 In school the sites children are able to access are strictly filtered and their activity on the computers and iPads closely monitored.

-E-Safety is about ensuring children use new technologies (computers, mobile phones and gaming devices) in a way which will keep them safe without limiting their opportunities for creation and innovation.
+Online Safety is about ensuring children use new technologies (computers, mobile phones and gaming devices) in a way which will keep them safe without limiting their opportunities for creation and innovation.

 We understand that this if more difficult at home and as such offer advice for parents on how to keep children safe online.

 On this page you will find support and guidance which can be used in conjunction with your child.

 Some of these are listed below, but if you require any further information please contact Mrs Smith or Mrs Rosher, our online safety co-ordinators via the school office.